ermouth/couchbox/README.md

 So Couchbox api feature provides a farm of identical monolith single-threaded web servers.
-On any monitored ddoc change all farm workers restart one by one, first finishing requests pending.
+On any monitored ddoc change all farm workers restart one by one, first finalizing active requests.

-Api lambdas run in separate node.js `vm` instances, so they neither can see, nor can intervene their parent worker global scope.
+Api lambdas run in separate node.js `vm` instances, so they neither can see, nor can intervene parent worker global scope.

 ## Plugins